covh/covviz/README.md

 ### execute
 recreate site, copy content into cov19de repo, git-add-commit-push, done.

-	cd src
-	python3 daily.py
+    ./scripts/downloadAndUpdate.sh

-Finally also shows some initial insights into the newest data already.
+That also shows some initial insights into the newest data already.

 ### interactive notebook - runs Python in your browser!